 The Managing Director and Chief Executive Officer's calendar year 2017 scorecard and weightings follows; which scorecard was used to assess performance relative to fiscal 2018 STI payments.
+The Board assessed KMP performance in this period as largely failing to meet key goals, milestones, and targets, with the significant exception being the completion of the Amended and Restated Equity Commitment Agreement with Stonepeak.
+The resulting STI payments to the KMP are also reflected in the Executive KMP remuneration section table of this report.

-Performance Measure Calendar 2017 Scorecard (Performance Goals for Fiscal 2018) Business (80%) Signing of 4 MTPA in binding offtake agreements with an investment grade counterparty for MLNG (50%) Stretch - Signing 8 MTPA Consistent with the level of offtake marketing success, develop a firm commitment for the next capital infusion to support LNGL through 2021 (30%) Stretch - Bring in new funding of at least \$100 million Compliance (5%) Develop a comprehensive Takeover Defense Plan Ensure the company operates in compliance with all laws and regulations Support the efforts of the Board Corporate Governance and Nominating and the Audit Committees, respectively Health and safety (10%) Operate the company safely with no recordable injuries or lost-time incidentsSupport the efforts of the Board Safety, Sustainability People & Culture Committee People and culture (5%) Implement changes to Commercial Team and improve overall function Assess implementing actions for the closure of the Perth office by year-end Develop and implement a successful retention plan for staff Support the efforts of the Board Compensation Committee
+Performance Measure Calendar 2017 Scorecard (Performance Goals for Fiscal 2018) Business (80%) Signing of 4 MTPA in binding offtake agreements with an investment grade counterparty for MLNG (50%) Stretch - Signing 8 MTPA Consistent with the level of offtake marketing success, develop a firm commitment for the next capital infusion to support LNGL through 2021 (30%) Stretch - Bring in new funding of at least \$100 million Compliance (5%) Develop a comprehensive Takeover Defense Plan Ensure the company operates in compliance with all laws and regulations Support the efforts of the Board Corporate Governance and Nominating and the Audit Committees, respectively Health and safety (10%) Operate the company safely with no recordable injuries or lost-time incidents Support the efforts of the Board Safety, Sustainability People & Culture Committee People and culture (5%) Implement changes to Commercial Team and improve overall function Assess implementing actions for the closure of the Perth office by year-end Develop and implement a successful retention plan for staff Support the efforts of the Board Compensation Committee